vinigmoraes/aws-solutions-architect-associate/database/RDS.md

 RDS storage capacity is up to 64T

+## Availability

+Provide up 6 replicas between maximo of 3 regions (Cross Region), when usigin replication factor consequentily we have **eventually consistent data** on the read replicas.

 ## AutoScaling

 RDS detect when it's running out of free storage and scale automatically, avoiding manual scaling.

-## Read Replica

-Provide up to 7 replicas AZ, Cross AZ or Cross Region, replication is async so reads are *eventually consistent*